A Comprehensive Guide to Fire Extinguisher Types and Usage

 Just as you wouldn’t pour water on a grease fire, matching the right fire extinguisher to the fire type is essential for effective emergency response, minimizing panic, and preventing injuries.

-Understanding the Fire Triangle
+The Fire Triangle

 To grasp the mechanics of fire extinguisher types, we must first comprehend the fundamental fire triangle.
 It consists of three key elements: